RachelSa/regenerating-dinosaurs/README.md

 Some applications need update at set intervals (such as hourly or daily).
 Heroku, a web application deployment platform, has a free add-on which allows developers to set up tasks to run at specified times.
 This update is accomplished through a rake task.
 A rake task is a block of ruby code that can be run from the command line.

+Image or description of Rails app --> Github --> Heroku + Scheduler
 <!-- This tutorial includes a demo Rails application with one resource, dinosaurs.
 Dinosaurs have the following attributes: species, health, happiness, and radiating_positivity.
 On a daily basis, the application needs to restore each dinosaur's health, happiness, and radiating_positivity to 100 in the database.   -->

 ## Part 1: Using the Admin Dashboard, Create a Heroku App with the Heroku Scheduler Add-on